ravaioli/solarpunk-mandala/docs/core-model/02-epistemic-architecture-tesseract.md

 ---
 # Epistemic Architecture: The Tesseract

 If consciousness is primary, how does it appear as a multi-perspectival reality?
-The answer is the tesseract—a four-dimensional hypercube used not as a literal claim, but as a cognitive prosthetic to map the eight cubes of epistemic access, which are observed and integrated from the Central Core (Ø).
+The answer is the tesseract—a four-dimensional hypercube used not as a literal claim, but as a cognitive prosthetic to map the eight cubes of epistemic access, which are observed and integrated from the Central Core (ॐ).

 ## 🧊 The Knowledge Hypercube